-Lena Kazer is an Account Executive at RALLY’s Los Angeles office specializing in content development, storytelling, and strategic messaging.
+Lena Kazer is a Senior Account Executive at RALLY’s Los Angeles office specializing in content development, storytelling, and strategic messaging.

 At RALLY, Lena leads messaging development and earned media for C40 Cities, a network of global mayors who are committed to taking bold climate action.
 Within the broader C40 clean transportation initiatives, Lena helps to shift the narrative surrounding electric vehicles in Los Angeles, San Francisco, and Seattle.
 She collaborates with community organizations, transportation advocates, and city officials to motivate consumers and city officials that electric vehicles are affordable, practical, and beneficial for community health.